I’ve always hated it when people play favorites. It’s not fair. For the sake of one person, another must lose, and it’s not always based on merit.

 Recently, I came to the realization that I was full of resentment toward two sets of people: those who wronged me and those who did nothing to stop it when I myself could do nothing.

 I’m not saying it’s right, but it’s understandable, right?
-You can see how it would be easy to harbor bitter feelings toward those who brought bitterness to you to begin with, or failed to purge it from you, right?
+You can see how it would be easy to harbor bitter feelings toward those who brought bitterness to you to begin with, or direct it toward those who failed to purge it from you, right?

 I have some solace.
 I rarely find myself encountering those who have wronged me.
 Thank God.
 I think He knows what it would do to me, and He is protecting me from that.
 And it’s good to just have terrible influences out of your life.
 They are poison for the soul.

 I noticed a difference in how I treat people, which, if you know me, is entirely hypocritical.
 I hate the idea of playing favorites.
-Not only is it not biblical (see James 2), it’s hurtful.
+Not only is it not biblical (James 2:1-13), it’s hurtful.
 I’m grateful to be surrounded by a specific subset of people who have changed my life for the better, and whose very presence in my world is vitalizing and refreshing.

-Granted, it’s not easy to be around one of the other subsets: those who failed to be there when I needed them.
+Granted, it’s not easy to be around one of the other subsets: those who failed to be there for me when I needed them.
 It’s not easy for anyone.
-You shouldn’t expect that if you let someone down you should be treated with favor.
+You shouldn’t expect, if you let someone down, that you should be treated with favor.
 You reap what you sow.
 And consciously or not, I’ve been helping them reap the harvest they planted in me.
-That’s called vengeance, and it’s not okay.
+That’s called vengeance, and it’s no more okay than what they did to me.

 It’s not my place to “return the favor” of disappointment.
 It’s not my place to execute judgment.
 “Vengeance is Mine; I will repay,” says the Living and Just God.
 It’s not my place to step into His shoes.
 I don’t just get to drop the gavel.
-I don’t have the means, nor the wisdom, nor the upper body strength to wield such a heavy purpose.
-And as worthy as He is to do so, I doubt that He enjoys it, besides knowing that executing His judgments will ensure the eternal safety of those called according to His purpose.
-But in the moment, it sure as heck feels right…
+I have neither the means nor the wisdom nor the upper body strength to wield such a heavy purpose.
+And as worthy as He is to do so, I doubt that He enjoys it, besides knowing that executing His judgments will ensure the eternal safety of those under His care.

 How is someone just as unjust as the next person, just as paid for by the cross and resurrection of Christ, supposed to carry out vengeance?